Exporting

 Export Settings

-- Format — PNG (transparent background), JPG (white background), WEBP (transparent background)
+- Format — PNG (transparent background), JPG (white background), WEBP (transparent background), SVG (vector),

 You can add multiple export settings to export the same node at different scales or formats in one go.
 A live preview with a checkerboard background shows what will be exported.